stoneskin

 def myfunc(self):

-in the same folder, create a python file with below code
+In the same folder, create a Python file with the code below:

 from person import Person